-- Preserve the integrity of the Town and its way of life by providing guidance for protection of the original land use pattern and historic character of the community - Enhance the Town's destiny-future by preserving historic resources through thoughtful adaptation of housing stock and conservation of the natural landscape - Protect and improve the economic value of both the privately-owned property and the property and resources held in common - Create an awareness of Washington Grove in adjacent jurisdictions and support planning requirements throughout the State
+- Preserve the integrity of the Town by providing guidance for protection of the land use pattern as reflected by the historic character of the community (as defined in the National Register Designation) and as influenced by the evolving culture of the community. - Preserve historic resources through thoughtful adaptation of housing stock and conservation of the natural landscape. - Protect and improve the economic and intrinsic value of both the privately-owned property and the property and resources held in common. - Expand awareness of Washington Grove in adjacent jurisdictions and provide opportunities for discourse and exchange. - Support planning requirements throughout the State.

-Integral to the value of the commons is the "sense of place" described in the nomination form for inclusion on the National Register for Historic Places.
+Integral to the value of the commons is the "sense of place" described in the nomination form for inclusion on the National Register of Historic Places.
 That character is a unique composite of setting, historic legacy, and community life that is strong yet vulnerable to gradual erosion on many fronts.
 The threats are both from without, in the form of ever encroaching urbanization, and internal in the form of diminished communal contribution and physical integrity.
-The Town is currently engaged in an effort to update the nomination to better define the landscape elements and more recent historic periods as a means of strengthening the document as a basis and guide to preserving its historic integrity.
-The Development and Preservation Strategies element of the Plan - Section 9 - contains descriptions of the character-defining features identified in the nomination, the roles they play in the Town's heritage and recommendations for their preservation
+The Town recently updated the nomination to better define the landscape elements and more recent historic periods as a means of strengthening the document as a basis and guide to preserving its historic integrity.
+The Development and Preservation Strategies element of the Plan, Section 9, contains descriptions of the character-defining features identified in the nomination, the roles they play in the Town's heritage and recommendations for their preservation.

 The most striking element of the layout of the Town is the relative proportion of developed and natural spaces.
-Even the developed areas are integrated into the natural environment to achieve "a Town within a Forest."
+Even the developed areas are integrated into the natural environment to achieve "A Town within a Forest."

-The preparation of a master plan is the legal responsibility of the Washington Grove Planning Commission under the Annotated Code of Maryland, Article 66B Land Use Article.
+The preparation of a comprehensive plan is the legal responsibility of the Washington Grove Planning Commission under the Annotated Code of Maryland, Land Use Article.
 It states that "a planning commission shall make and approve a plan which the commission shall recommend to the local legislative body for adoption" and that the plan shall "serve as a guide to public and private actions and decisions to insure the development of public and private property in appropriate relationships."
 The plan must include the following elements:

-- 1. Statement of goals, objectives, principles, policies, and standards - 2.
-Land use plan element including urban growth areas - 3.
-Transportation plan element - 4.
-Community facilities plan element - 5.
-Mineral resources plan element (if appropriate)
+- 1. Statement of goals, objectives, principles, policies, and standards

+- 2. Land use element

+- 3. Transportation element

+- 4. Community facilities element

+- 5. Mineral resources element (if appropriate)

-- 6. Water resources plan element reviewed by the Maryland Department of the Environment - 7.
+- 6. Water resources element reviewed by the Maryland Department of the Environment - 7.
 Identification of areas of critical State concern (if appropriate) - 8.
-Sensitive area element/environmental quality reviewed by the Maryland Departments of Natural Resources and Environment - 9.
+Sensitive area element reviewed by the Maryland Departments of Natural Resources and Environment - 9.
 Recommendations of the planning commission for land development regulations to implement the plan and which encourage the following: - (a) Streamlined review of applications for development, including permit review and subdivision review within the areas designated for growth in the plan; - (b) The use of flexible development regulations to promote innovative and cost-saving site design and protect the environment; and - (c) Economic development in areas designated for growth in the plan through the use of innovative techniques. - 10.
-Municipal growth element
+Municipal growth element - 11.
+Housing element

-In addition to those mandatory items, the Town of Washington Grove Master Plan includes the following specific subject areas:
+In addition to those mandatory items, the Town of Washington Grove Comprehensive Plan includes the following specific subject areas:

-- Recreation and Parks
+- Parks and Forest Preserve

 - Commercial Corner

-- Development and Preservation Strategies
+- Preservation and Development Strategies

 - Interjurisdictional Issues

+- Emergency Preparedness with Risk Management and Hazard Mitigation

+- Sustainability

-The State's Article 66B Land Use Article also mandates that a community's master plan implement the following visions:
+The State's Land Use Article also mandates that a community's comprehensive plan implement the following twelve visions: